Large Deviations for a Class of Parabolic Semilinear Stochastic Partial Differential Equations in Any Space Dimension: Abstract

 \section{Abstract}

-We prove the large deviation principle (LDP) for the law of the solutions to a class of parabolic semilinear stochastic partial differential equations (SPDEs) driven by multiplicative noise using the weak convergence method.
-The space dimension is arbitrary and the equation has nonlinearities of polynomial growth of any order.
-The class of SPDEs under study, contains as special cases, the stochastic Burgers and the reaction diffusion equations.
+We prove the large deviation principle for the law of the solutions to a class of parabolic semilinear stochastic partial differential equations driven by multiplicative noise, in $C\big([0,T]:L^\rho(D)\big)$, where $D\subset {\mathbb R}^d$ with $d\geqslant 1$ is a bounded convex domain with smooth boundary and $\rho$ is any real, positive and large enough number.
+The equation has nonlinearities of polynomial growth of any order, the space variable is of any dimension, and the proof is based on the weak convergence method.